0x4A-0x41-0x4B/pyforms/docs/source/index.rst

    :width: 80px
    :align: right

-`Pyforms <http://pyforms.readthedocs.io/>`_ is a Python 3 framework to develop applications capable of executing in 3 diferent environments, Desktop GUI, Terminal and Web.
+`Pyforms <http://pyforms.readthedocs.io/>`_ is a Python 3 GUI framework to develop applications capable of executing in 3 different environments, Desktop GUI, Terminal and Web.

 |